Mike Sebastian: Coaching career

 Sebastian retired from playing in 1938 and went back to school to earn a master's degree.
 He was appointed assistant coach at Rochester Area High School in 1946, with his team going 9–1 that first season.
 When head coach Earl Ewing resigned, Sebastian was made head coach for the 1947 campaign and made an instant splash with an 8–0–1 team that featured Babe Parilli.
 He stayed with the Rams three more years, compiling an overall record of 23–12–4.

 In 1951, Ambridge High School hired Sebastian as their coach.
-His first-team went 7–1–2 and in 1954 the Bridgers finished with an 8–0–1 record that started a four-year 31–5–2 run.
-His 1956 team was 9–0 and outscored their opponents 367 to 51.
-Sebastian continued to coach Ambridge through the 1961 season to an overall record of 64–38–4.
-Afterwards he moved on to New Castle, where he taught classes and coached football before retiring in 1974.
+His first team went 7–1–2, and in 1954, the Bridgers finished with an 8–0–1 record, starting a four-year 31–5–2 run.
+His 1956 team was 9–0 and outscored its opponents 367–51.
+Sebastian continued to coach Ambridge through the 1961 season, leading the team to an overall record of 64–38–4.
+Afterwards, he moved on to New Castle, where he taught classes and coached football before retiring in 1974.

 Later life and honors

 Sebastian retired to Hemet, California, where he remained active playing golf and other activities.
 However, his inability to stay active due to pain in his hip made him decide to get hip replacement surgery.
 He died on June 28, 1989, as a result of hepatitis contracted during the procedure.
 He was 79 years old.

-In 2002 Sebastian was inducted into the Mercer County Sports Hall of Fame.
-Then in 2007 Sebastian was inducted into Beaver County's Sports Hall of Fame.
+In 2002, Sebastian was inducted into the Mercer County Sports Hall of Fame.
+Then, in 2007, Sebastian was inducted into Beaver County's Sports Hall of Fame.

 Personal

 Sebastian married Genevieve Micko on March 3, 1934.
-He is interred in Sharon along with his wife, who passed in January 2005.
+He is interred in Sharon along with his wife, who passed away in January 2005.
 She was 89 years old.